rx-angular/rx-angular/libs/state/docs/snippets/model-and-viewModel-with-rx-tate.md

 # What is what?
 ### What is Model?
-Model is an object or class that holds our data.
+A model is an object or class that holds our data.
+In our case, it is a property in our component called model.
+This data structure holds the raw data (mostly normalized in terms of relational databases) needed to render the view.
 ### What is ViewModel?
 ViewModel is data that is needed in our views.
 ### What is View?